K. M. Peyton: Personal life and education

-Kathleen Wendy Herald Peyton was born on 2 August 1929 in Birmingham, England.
+Kathleen Wendy Herald was born on 2 August 1929 in Birmingham, England.
 Peyton began writing when she was nine-years-old and was first published when she was fifteen.
 Peyton has stated that she "never decided to become a writer...[she] just was one."
 Growing up in London, she could not own a horse, and instead developed an obsession with them—all her early books are about young girls who have ponies.
 In 1950, Peyton published her first novel Sabre, the Horse from the Sea, illustrated by British artist Lionel Edwards.

 Later, she attended Kingston Art School, and then Manchester Art School.
 It was there that she met another student, Mike Peyton, an ex-serviceman who had been a military artist and prisoner of war.
 He shared her love of walking in the Pennines.
 They married in 1950, and travelled around Europe.
 When they returned to Britain, Peyton completed a Teaching Diploma and taught for three years at Northampton High School.

 Career

 As a secondary school teacher, Peyton started writing young boys' adventure stories and sold them as serials to The Scout, a magazine owned by The Scout Association.
 These stories were later published in full-length.
 During this time, she began writing under the name K.M.
 Peyton—the 'M' represented her husband Mike who helped create the plots of her stories.
 Peyton soon left her teaching career, in pursuit of becoming a full-time writer.

-After the birth of two her daughters, Peyton started writing fiction novels and returned to the topic of her "first love"—ponies, horses and equestrianism.
+After the birth of her two daughters, Peyton started writing fiction novels and returned to the topic of her "first love"—ponies, horses and equestrianism.
 These ideas are explored in the two book series: Flambards and Ruth Hollis.
 Later in life, Peyton became involved in horse racing and used her own personal experiences of owning horses as further inspiration for her writing.

 In association with the Oxford University Press, Peyton's novels were illustrated by artist Victor G. Ambrus in the late 1960s.
 Peyton was an artist herself and self-illustrated a few of her own novels as well.
 During the 1970s, her best-selling series Flambards was published in multiple languages, such as Italian, German, Finnish, and Swedish.

 Writers who cite K.M.
 Peyton as an influence include Linda Newbery, whose young adult novel The Damage Done (2001, Scholastic) is dedicated "to Kathleen Peyton, who made me want to try."